-Figure 14-7 lists the correct CO2 ranges.
+Figure 14-7 lists the correct CO2 ranges for a heater running at normal operating conditions at an altitude below 2,000 ft (610 m).
 CO2 values outside of the ranges given in Figure 14-7 may lead to malfunctioning of the heater and cause it to prematurely fail.
 To check the CO2 value, carry out a combustion analysis follow Section 15.8.1 or 15.8.2.